IDU

 Summative task

-You will be assessed on your presentation of your identity through items and/or artwork in a suitcase in French, which you will present via a video of 2 minutes.
+You will be assessed on your presentation of your identity through items and/or artwork in French, which you will present via a video of 2 minutes.

 Slide 5 - Slide